ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-15-navigating-the-mlops-landscape-part-2.md

 ## Conclusion

 In this section, we examined the MLOps landscape by categorizing them on two
-factors: (1) if their artifacts software or model focused, and (2) if they affect a part of or the whole of the ML lifecycle.
+factors: (1) if their artifacts are software or model focused, and (2) if they affect a part of or the entire ML lifecycle.
 Given this framework, we got the graph as shown below:

 ![](/assets/png/mlops-shop/ml-landscape-all.png){:width="640px"}